itsxwang/software-development/Backend/Databases/SQL/MySQL/MysqlCommandsAndFunctions.md

 - [Date Maths in MySQL - `Date_Diff`, `Date_Add`, `Date_Sub`, `TimeDiff`](https://youtu.be/Hy3qbMAoEJk?si=0eckbGMqOhP7mlxj&t=12717)

 - [`DEFAULT` and `ON UPDATE TIMESTAMP`](https://youtu.be/Hy3qbMAoEJk?si=Z-pBhbS6BUXnwecz&t=13187)
-  - `ON UPDATE` , only set value of row when that particular row is updated
+  - `ON UPDATE` , only set value of column of particular row when that row is updated

 - `group_concat()`  is a aggregate function that is used to concatenate values that goes on same group .
     - ex: `select team, group_concat(member_name) as members from table_name group by team;` : It concatenates(with `,`) all members of each team in a individual rows in `members` column